What Laser Marking is and how does it work?

 Types of marking

-As already seen for engraving, also for laser marking it is possible to exploit the oxides that the molten surface material creates in contact with oxygen to create a color.
+As already seen for laser engraving, also for laser marking it is possible to exploit the oxides that the molten surface material creates in contact with oxygen to create a color.
 This method is called annealing laser.
 By playing with the parameters of the source and with the formation temperature of the oxides (varying up to about 200 ° C) it is possible to obtain colored laser markings ranging from black to blue, from red to green.
 For temperatures over 200 ° C, on the other hand, the chromatic effect of the marking disappears.
 The advantage of using the tempering laser marking is that the surface is kept intact (important for example when there are mechanical couplings), excellent readability and resistance to abrasion are obtained.
 The optimal materials for this technique are steel and titanium, the more difficulties there are for aluminum and all non-ferrous metals in general.

 Black Marking is a type of marking based on the principle of Laser tempering but which uses short pulse sources, mainly MOPA or USP sources, to create nanometric structures on the surface.
 The latter are able to guarantee an effective diffusion of the incident light, returning practically zero reflected radiation.
 A further advantage of this type of marking is that the short pulses generate very little thermal effect on the surface and this ensures excellent surface integrity and the remainder of a small amount of chromium capable of creating an oxide layer that tends to regenerate and therefore to maintain long-lasting marking over time.
 This important feature is widely used in the head of surgical instruments that require marking for traceability (UDI code for traceability required by European and FDA regulations) and which must be sterilized cyclically.
 This type of marking is therefore indelible and resistant to corrosion even in severe sterilization processes.